As co-working spaces grow in popularity, some are adapting to meet their patrons’ specialized needs.

 The work and childcare landscapes still adhere to a more traditional philosophy regarding business hours and separating work and childcare spaces, according to Lents, which means work-from-home parents are often pigeonholed into that lifestyle.
 If they send their kids to a daycare center with traditional operating hours, for example, then they must get their work done in those time frames.
 Even if work-from-home parents have in-home childcare from a nanny or a babysitter, they often still face challenges balancing work and childcare.
 One of the issues is that “kids know their parents are home and are constantly trying to get their attention,” Lents says.

-In its co-working space, Hatch plans to provide full- and part-time licensed childcare.
+In its co-working space, Two Birds plans to provide full- and part-time licensed childcare.
 The goal is “to give parents and their kids a space in which they can work effectively and build a community around them,” Lents says.

-While Lents says they’re hoping to change the way people think about mingling work and childcare spaces, Hatch will provide a clear enough separation between the two spaces for parents to work without distractions.
+While Lents says they’re hoping to change the way people think about mingling work and childcare spaces, Two Birds will provide a clear enough separation between the two spaces for parents to work without distractions.
 Children will not be allowed in the workspace while people are working.

 Lents and her business partner also want to support the parent communities that will develop in their workspace by holding workshops and bringing in experts such as lactation consultants and sleep training experts to engage with parents.
 “We are a social impact business,” Lents says.